rhubbuck/dealers-warehouse/Dealers_Skill_Assessment/README.md

 ## Setup
 1. Ensure Apache and MySQL are installed and running.
 2. Use composer to create a new laravel project (my computer placed this in System32).
 The only required installation is Laravel Sanctum for auth, which can be installed via "php artisan install:api".
 3. My Vue Project was created on my desktop with Pinia and Vue Router included in the installation via "npm create vue@latest".
-The only other required installation is Axios.
+The only other required installation is Axios; "npm install axios".
+4. Execute "php artisan serve" to run the Laravel backend and "npm run dev" to run the Vue frontend.